udexon/XIDT/README.md

 Agents can recognize A and B by TUID (I_AM) and PBK history.

-2. Introduce guarantor between 2 parties. e.g. A G C, C G D, D G B.
+2. Introduce guarantor between 2 parties:
+- e.g. A G C, C G D, D G B.

-- Recipient must deposit amount greater than received funds with guarantor, in case of default.
+- Recipient (Agents) must deposit amount greater than received funds with guarantor, in case of default.

 - Creating markets for guarantors and agents.

 - Breaking down conventional roles that can only be performed by institutions to individual.
 Greater competition.
 Lower costs.

-Agents and guarantors can build up track records without revealing identity.
+Agents and Guarantors can build up track records without revealing identity.
 Each may have multiple identities, just like one person own many companies.
 Identity is defined by chain of TUID and key pairs.

 Guarantors can be registered companies in offshore territories.

-To consumers, emphasize ability to track agents despite being ID-less.
-They want reputation and foolproof.
+To consumers,  despite being ID-less, agents' performance can be tracked using the chain of key pairs and TUI.
+This ensures agent's reputation and the transactions are foolproof.
 Just like shared economy app, users can become agents easily in XIDT.
-Hence its vitality to grow.
+Hence its vitality and potential to grow.

 #### Future Plans